 The annual I Dig Trees campaign has been run by TCV and OVO Energy since 2014 to provide free native species trees to schools and community groups across the UK.
-Trees are normally supplied during the planting season from November to March.
+Trees are normally supplied during the planting season from November to the end of March.